Research

 Information content of neuromodulatory signals

 The finding that dopamine signals reflects differences between expected and experienced rewards to drive value-based learning is one of the most replicated and influential in all of neuroscience.
 However, it's become clear that dopamine neurons take into account many other forms of information in order to craft a teaching signal, and that this can vary across genetically-defined subpopulations.
-We are interested in uncovering what types of behavior-relevant variables shape dopamine signals, what are the cellular mechanisms that control this, and how these signals interact with post-synaptic targets and other neurotransmitters to influence behavior.
+Furthermore, there is new evidence, including from our work, that other neuromodulators, like acetylcholine, interact with dopamine to shape learning and decision-making.
+We are interested in uncovering what types of behavior-relevant variables shape neuromodulatory teaching signals, what are the cellular mechanisms that control them, and how each signal interacts with post-synaptic targets and other neurotransmitters to influence behavior.

 Mechanisms of model-based learning